transcom/mymove/README.md

 You will need to setup a local database before you can begin working on the local server / client.
 Docker will need to be running for any of this to work.

 1. `make db_dev_init`: initializes a Docker container with a Postgres database.
-1. `make db_migrate`: runs all existing database migrations, which do things like creating table structures, etc.
+1. `make db_dev_migrate`: runs all existing database migrations, which do things like creating table structures, etc.
 1. You can validate that your dev database is running by running `bin/psql-dev`.
 This puts you in a postgres shell.
 Type `\dt` to show all tables, and `\q` to quit.

 ### Setup: Server